 I started with this idea in my head, There’s two things I've got a right to, and these are, Death or Liberty — one or the other I mean to have.

 The hundreds of slaves she helped to freedom and the thousands of others she inspired called her "Moses."
-Harriet Tubman became the most famous leader of the Underground Railroad, an elaborate and secret series of houses, tunnels, and roads set up by abolitionists and former slaves to aid slaves escaping from slave states to free states or Canada.
+Harriet Tubman became the most famous leader of the Underground Railroad, an elaborate and secret series of houses, tunnels, and roads set up by abolitionists and former slaves to aid slaves escaping from slave states to free states and Canada.

 After the war, Tubman returned to Auburn and continued her involvement in social issues including women's rights.
-In 1908, when she finally received the veteran's pay denied her for 30 years, she established a home in Auburn for elderly and indigent blacks that later became known as the Harriet Tubman House.
+In 1908, when she finally received some of the veteran's pay denied her for 30 years, she established a home in Auburn for elderly and indigent blacks that later became known as the Harriet Tubman House.
 She died there on March 10, 1913.